|

 A super fellow who says 'Don't worry - we'll get

-in touch with those jolly old chaps from Brookwood
+in touch with those jolly old chaps from Brookwood Cemetery and everything will be

 splendid.
 But we'll have to wait until I return from